 2a.
 When in paired mode, make sure to have the same structured data on both canonical and AMP pages

-WordLift is fully compatible with the AMP Plugin (developed by Google, Automattic, and XWP) and AMP pages can inherit the schema.org markup of the canonical page and share the same JSON-LD.
+WordLift is fully compatible with the AMP Plugin (developed by Google, Automattic, and XWP), and AMP pages can inherit the schema.org markup of the canonical page and share the same JSON-LD.
 Read all about how to add structured data markup to AMP here.

-4. Remember that being part of Google News is not required but… it helps a lot!
+4. Remember that being part of Google News is not required, but… it helps a lot!

-Google can feature any article matching the above criteria in the top stories carousel based on its organic algorithmic selection but… the reality is slightly different.
+Google can feature any article matching the above criteria in the top stories carousel based on its organic algorithmic selection, but… the reality is slightly different.
 Let’s see why:

-- While the main difference of the top stories carousel is that content is NOT restricted to outlets Google News approved in reality, as a result of the “fake news” scandal that exploded in November 2016, less-than-reliable sources (and smaller sites that are not in Google News) have been removed from the top stories carousel (NewsDashboard published data showing more than 99% of desktop news box results and 97% of mobile news box results are from Google News sites).
+- The main difference is that the top stories carousel’s content should NOT be restricted to outlets Google News approved.
+The truth is that, as a result of the “fake news” scandal that exploded in November 2016, Google has removed less-than-reliable sources (and smaller sites that are not in Google News) from the top stories carousel.
+NewsDashboard published data showing that more than 99% of desktop news box results and 97% of mobile news box results are from Google News sites.

 4a.
 Follow the editorial guidelines of Google News